-One other difference is that flooded batteries can not tolerate freezing temperatures when in the discharged state, whereas AGM batteries are not damaged by freezing temperatures.
+One other difference is that flooded batteries cannot tolerate freezing temperatures when in the discharged state, whereas AGM batteries are resistant to damage by freezing temperatures.
 The following table provides a side by side comparison of Sun Xtender® AGM and flooded deep cycle batteries.

-Characteristic Sun Xtender® AGM Battery Flooded Deep Cycle Battery Self Discharge 1 to 3% per month - remains stable over life.
+Characteristic Sun Xtender® AGM Battery Flooded Deep Cycle Battery Self-discharge at room temperature 1 to 3% per month - remains stable over life.
 5-10% per month when new - increases drastically with age due to antimony contamination of the negative plate.
-Water Addition Never.
+Water addition Never.
 Frequent - increases dramatically with age due to antimony contamination of the negative plate.
-Hydrogen Gas Emissions Negligible unless severely overcharged.
+Hydrogen gas emissions Generally negligible unless severely overcharged.
 Significant volume is generated and must be ventilated to prevent explosion.
-Electrolyte Spillage Non-spillable in all orientations - electrolyte is retained in AGM separator.
-Spills when tilted, inverted, or cracked.
-Electrolyte Stratification No stratification occurs.
+Electrolyte spillage during storage, shipping and handling Non-spillable in all orientations - electrolyte is retained in AGM separator.
+Electrolyte spills when tilted, inverted, or cracked.
+Electrolyte stratification during operation No stratification occurs.
 Stratification occurs when operated at low charging voltages or in taller batteries.
-Tolerance to freezing temperatures No damage when frozen.
+Tolerance to freezing temperatures Resistant to damage when frozen.
 Battery destroyed when frozen.